-Dawn, originally from Newfane, New York, moved to Northeast Georgia as a young child and calls Georgia her home.
+Dawn, originally from Newfane, NY, moved to Northeast Georgia as a young child and calls Georgia her home.
 She was fortunate to be introduced to horsemanship at the age of 15, and it has been a part of her life ever since.
-She ventured out into other industries, but found herself constantly being drawn back into working with horses.
+She ventured out into other industries but found herself constantly being drawn back into working with horses.
 Dawn will say she finally took all the hints God was showing her and knew working with horses was His calling for her life.

 Dawn’s 30+ years of professional horsemanship is a blend of all the wonderful teachers (horses and humans) that she has had over the years along with the natural abilities and gifts God has instilled in her.
 Relationship-based horsemanship is, as the name implies, about the relationship between the horses and the people.
 Dawn’s diverse expertise is in various areas from training young horses to teaching people safe enjoyable horse-handling skills.
 These things led her to expand her knowledge into the therapeutic side of how horses can help us overcome many of our own personal issues.

 Dawn thoroughly enjoys helping both horses and people overcome challenges together as friends rather than in a servant and master relationship.
 Understanding the interaction between equine and humans, Dawn also serves as a professional equine riding instructor and therapy horse trainer.
 She doesn’t just “whisper,” she listens.

 Jordan Parson, LAPC, NCC